 IFFO RS Governing Body Composition

-Next IFFO RS Governance Board Committee meeting will be in London on 12th October 2018
+Next IFFO RS Governance Body Committee meeting will be in London on 12th October 2018

 Aisla Jones is the Fish Sustainability Manager at Co-op UK where she oversees the responsible sourcing policy for wild caught and farmed seafood.
 After graduating with an MSc in Marine Biology from Bangor University, she worked there as a research assistant to identify priority research areas for aquaculture supply chains into the UK in collaboration with the seafood industry.
 Aisla also has varied experience working with several NGO’s in the UK and abroad.
 Prior to her current role she worked for WWF UK focusing on a number of seafood sustainability initiatives, particularly on tuna.